Mosaic AI announces launch of enterprise B2B support platform

 They’re focused on a world where you’re dealing with a high volume of low stakes customer requests.

 But that approach breaks down horribly in a B2B customer support world.
+As my colleague says:

 In B2B support, you’re frequently dealing with accounts worth anywhere from hundreds of thousands to millions of dollars in ARR.
 And you’re not just dealing with one user—you have a wide range of stakeholders, each with different priorities and goals.
 Layer in complex technical workflows, integrations, APIs, and customized configurations, on top of that.